Smokes, Sings Loud

 Lori Blondeau is Cree/Saulteaux/Métis from Saskatchewan, Canada.
 Since the 1990s, Blondeau’s artistic practice in the fields of performance, photography and installation, along with her curatorial work and activities as co-founder and Executive Director of the Indigenous art collective TRIBE, has proved decisive to the ever-increasing centrality of Indigenous art and knowledge production in Canada.
 With her performances, which include Are You My Mother?
 (2000), Sisters (2002) and States of Grace (2007), and photographic work, including COSMOSQUAW (1996), Lonely Surfer Squaw (1997) and Asinîy Iskwew (2016), Blondeau’s practice both as a solo artist and in collaboration with fellow visual artists demonstrates a clarity of focus which is remarkable for its precision, humour and strength.
 Her photographic and installation work has been exhibited in group and solo exhibitions.
 Her performance pieces have been showcased at Nuit Blanche (Saskatoon and Winnipeg), VIVO (Vancouver), the Art Gallery of Ontario (Toronto) and the 2007 Venice Biennial.
 Blondeau has participated in panel discussions and given lectures at the AGO, the University of Saskatchewan (Saskatoon), the IAIA Museum of Contemporary Native Arts (Santa Fe) and the 2020 Sydney Biennale.
 Since 2018, Blondeau is an Assistant Professor of Indigenous Art at the University of Manitoba School of Art.
 Blondeau was a recipient of the 2021 Governor General’s Award in Visual and Media Arts.

 Image: Michelle Sound, Deadly Aunties, 2021.
-Image by Michelle Sound.
+Image by Dennis Ha.